emanueledellavalle/streaming-data-analytics/codes/epl_tomatopick/readme.md

 and not c = TreeToPickTomatoesFrom(c.treeID = a.treeID)
 ];
 ```
-By using the not clause the pattern will stop matching once a new istance of _TreeToPickTomatoesFrom_ is issued with a treeID of a request already present in the past.
+By using the not clause, the pattern will stop matching once a new instance of _TreeToPickTomatoesFrom_ is issued with a treeID of a request already present in the past.

 ## Bonus: respecting time constraints